ludwig-ai/ludwig-docs/docs/configuration/defaults.md

 ### Type-Global Encoder

 Specify the encoder type and encoder related parameters across all input features of a certain data type.
+This encoder will be shared across all features of this particular feature type.
 For example:

 ```yaml
 defaults: